Algonquins of Barriere Lake

 Financial problems begin to surface in the community.
-Support from AANDC is provided as well as assistance from Canadian Executive Services Organization to prepare a recovery plan.
+Support from INAC is provided as well as assistance from Canadian Executive Services Organization to prepare a recovery plan.

 A leadership crisis within the community leads some dissident members of Barriere Lake to leave the community and to settle at Lac Jean Perré in the Parc de La Verendrye.
 They call themselves the Maïgan Agik Anishnabe.

-Following a request from the Interim Band Council, AANDC appoints a Third Party Manager to ensure the delivery of essential services and to develop and implement a remedial management plan.
+Following a request from the Interim Band Council, INAC appoints a Third Party Manager to ensure the delivery of essential services and to develop and implement a remedial management plan.

 The Barriere Lake First Nation's Customary Selection Code for the selection of Band Councils leaders is written and leads to the nomination of Chief Harry Wawatie.

-The Algonquins of Barriere Lake leadership submits to AANDC the "Global Proposal for Rebuilding the Community".
+The Algonquins of Barriere Lake leadership submits to INAC the "Global Proposal for Rebuilding the Community".

-A Memorandum of Mutual Intent (MOMI) is signed.
-The main objectives of the MOMI are to strengthen the relationship based on the principles of trust, partnership, mutual respect and to work towards the community's vision for the future as expressed in the "Global Proposal for Rebuilding the Community".
+Signing of a Memorandum of Mutual Intent (MMI).
+The main objective of the MMI is to strengthen relationships based on trust, partnership, mutual respect and achievement of the vision for the future outlined in the "Global Proposal for Rebuilding the Community."

 The Algonquins of Barriere Lake and the Government of Québec sign a bilateral agreement on an approach and process to complete the Integrated Resources Management Plan initiative.

-A final financial arrangement is concluded between AANDC and the Algonquins of Barriere Lake to complete the Integrated Resources Management Plan initiative.
+A final financial arrangement is concluded between INAC and the Algonquins of Barriere Lake to complete the Integrated Resources Management Plan initiative.

-AANDC submits a Long-Term Capital Plan to the Algonquins of Barriere Lake.
+INAC submits a Long-Term Capital Plan to the Algonquins of Barriere Lake.
 It includes housing, infrastructure, and education facilities.
-The plan provides for an investment of several million dollars in the community over a seven-year period.
+The plan provides for an investment of several million dollars in the community.
 Discussions about connection to the Hydro-Québec power network are also undertaken.

-The Algonquins of Barriere Lake submit a proposal to AANDC and the Government of Québec for an additional 16 month extension to complete the Integrated Resources Management Plan ($1.2M).
+The Algonquins of Barriere Lake submit a proposal to INAC and the Government of Québec for an additional 16 month extension to complete the Integrated Resources Management Plan.
 The proposal also requests an additional $750,000 in federal funding.

-The Algonquins of Barriere Lake are informed that AANDC will not provide additional funding in the Integrated Resources Management Plan initiative, which had lasted for 10 years.
+The Algonquins of Barriere Lake are informed that INAC will not provide additional funding in the Integrated Resources Management Plan initiative, which had lasted for 10 years.